-Shaun Abrahamson is a successful early stage investor, tech entrepreneur and author.
+Shaun Abrahamson is a successful early stage investor, tech entrepreneur, and author.
 Abrahamson has invested in companies like ZocDoc, Refinery29 and Trialpay amongst others startups.
-His latest venture, Urban.Us, is a network of advisors, investors and urban leaders that works with early stage companys that focuses on smart cities solutions.
+His latest venture, Urban.Us, is a network of advisors, investors, and urban leaders that works with early stage companies to focus on smart cities solutions.
 He and his co-founder Stonly Baptiste, are based in South Florida, and work with companies from all regions of the globe.

-Abrahamson shared advice for startups wanting to understand the process of investments.
-A must read for tech founders:
+Abrahamson shared advice for startups wanting to understand the process of investments and valuations.
+A must-read for tech founders:

 What do you look for when making the decision to invest?
 What is your process like?

 We’re focused on startups that can make cities better because we see 3 important trends.
 First, humanity is now urban – more than 50% of the world’s population live in cities and there is no sign that this transition is slowing.
 Also, since cities account for 70% of emissions, they are going to be the focus of most climate change solutions.
 Finally most cities are facing funding challenges because of issues ranging from pensions to national government budget custom.

 Do we think you can make cities better?
 Specifically, can you have an impact in areas like – reducing energy usage and associated climate impact, improving mobility of people and things (faster, better, cheaper), improve service delivery from water and waste to social services and public safety.